logancyang/lintcode/highFreq/README.md

 defined as the sum from index 0 to `i`, namely `prefix_sum[i] = sum(A[:i+1])`.
 Then if we need the subarray sum from `i` to `j`, we have `sub_sum_ij = prefix_sum[j] - prefix_sum[i-1]`.

+Hence, we get the maximum subarray sum by finding the minimum previous prefix sum for each end point, maximize the difference to get a local result, and find the max local result as the global result.

 Note that **we don't have to explicitly compute the prefix sums, it requires O(N^2)**.
 We only need an accumulator.
 For item `j`, its accumulator not only gives us `prefix_sum[j]` which is simply the accumulator itself, we can also record its historical `min_sum`, the min prefix_sum before the